 The maintenance of a refrigerator and/or freezer temperature log is required by the Food Distribution Unit of the Department of Human Services (DHS) for any institution receiving commodities.
-In the event that a refrigerator or freezer containing United States Department of Agriculture (USDA) commodities should malfunction and the contents be lost, USDA has deemed that the institution must assume financial responsibility for the lost items unless a temperature log maintenance record can be produced.
-The temperature log maintenance record could possibly save the institution from being placed in the unfortunate situation of having a claim filed by USDA for the value of commodities lost.
+In the event that a refrigerator or freezer containing United States Department of Agriculture (USDA) commodities should malfunction and the contents be lost, USDA has deemed that the institution must assume financial responsibility for the lost items unless a temperature log maintenance record could possibly save the institution from being placed in the unfortunate situation of having a claim filed by USDA for the value of commodities lost.
 Refrigerators should be maintained at 41°F or below; freezers should be maintained at 0°F or below.